genomicsITER/monkeypox/README.md

 <a name="Update logs"></a>
 ## Update logs ##

-> June 13, 2022 updates.
+> June 13, 2022.
 Created the public version of this repository.
 Enjoy the reading! ;=)

 <p align="right">
   <a href="#Monkeypox" title="Up">